unkn0wn-root/resterm/docs/resterm.md

 When a request opens a stream, the Stream tab becomes available.
 Use `Ctrl+I` to reveal the WebSocket console inside the Stream tab, `F2` to switch payload modes (text, JSON, base64, file), `Ctrl+S` or `Ctrl+Enter` to send frames, arrow keys to replay recent payloads, `Ctrl+P` to send ping, and `Ctrl+W` to close the session.

 Use `Ctrl+V` or `Ctrl+U` to split the response pane.
 The secondary pane can be pinned so subsequent calls populate only the primary pane, making comparisons easy.

+While the response pane is focused, `Ctrl+Shift+C` (or `g y`) copies the entire Pretty, Raw, or Headers tab directly to your clipboard, matching the rendered text (no mouse selection required).

 ### Pane minimization & zoom